 Quiet Floor Housing

-Quiet floor housing is located within the Big Haus and Farside freshmen residence halls.
+Quiet floor housing is located within the Farside residence hall.
 The College has identified a need to develop areas within our residence halls that would support a more intensive approach to study and sleep.
 These areas have been identified as Quiet Floors.
 These housing areas will have a 24-hour quiet hour policy.
 Individuals selecting this housing option are to carefully read and sign the Quiet Floor Housing Agreement.
 New students that are interested in being housed on a quiet floor should indicate as such on their housing application.
 Please also follow up with an email to email@example.com.

 The Office of Community Engagement offers a limited number of singles for returning students in the residence halls, the Olde apartments, and Alumni Village apartments.
 Singles are generally not available for first-year and transfer students.

 Students in substance-free housing agree to remain drug, smoke, and alcohol free.
 Students that are found responsible for use of any of these substances will be removed from this housing area.
 Substance-Free Housing is located within the Olde apartment community.
 Please note: All Purchase College residence halls are drug and smoke free.
 Smoke-free includes but is not limited to: tobacco, vaping, Juuls, marijuana, etc. All first-year residence halls are designated as alcohol free.
 In order to attain Substance-Free Housing, please select this option on your housing application.
 If you are not able to select the option on your housing application or are having difficulty completing this process, please contact our office at firstname.lastname@example.org.